glowmonster-goated/PGTModmail/docs/render-deployment.md

 ---

 If deployment still fails, download the deploy logs from Render and look for stack traces.
 Common causes include missing MongoDB permissions or typos in the token.

+### MongoDB DNS errors on Render

+If the logs show `ConfigurationError: The DNS query name does not exist`, Render cannot resolve the hostname inside your `CONNECTION_URI`.
+Copy the Atlas connection string again and ensure the host still looks like `cluster0.xxxxx.mongodb.net`.
+Do not replace the host with your database name.
+After updating the secret Render will redeploy automatically.